Last updated on January 23rd, 2024 at 02:31 am

 Video capture is available at DVD resolution which is at 720×480 pixels.
 This is standard definition video.

 Of course this is no match for HD video quality these days.
-But as long as you can capture precious memories, quality or resolution shouldn’t be an issue.
+But as long as you can capture precious memories, acceptable quality or resolution shouldn’t be an issue.

 Depending on your requirements, you can set the recording time period.
 This is a built-in auto stop feature that automatically stops recording your analog video after 60, 90, 120, or even 150 minutes (enough for a full-length VHS tape.